scaleway/docs-content/docs/CONTRIBUTING.md

 - `image` is used for Hero section image in tutorials pages.
 Path could be relative to file.
 - `tags` are used to help populate search result lists or pages top.
 - `dates` are showed in pages under titles. `validation` must be a date later than the `posted`.
 Format should be `AAAA-MM-DD`
-- `steps` are used in JSON+LD script tag in html head.
+- `steps` (optionnal) are used in LD+JSON script tag in html head.
 It respects the schema.org format and is used for SEO, as Google could show steps in search results.

 ## Writing Guidelines